-Error!
-Reference source not found. shows a summary of LOOP data for 1987-2018, including reactor years and LOOP counts by plant status and LOOP category.
-The table shows the industry's improvement in avoiding shutdown operation LOOP events5 and shortening of shutdown periods over the years.
-No grid-related shutdown LOOP events have occurred since 2008; no (or at most one) plant-centered shutdown LOOP events have occurred yearly since 1999; and no switchyard-centered shutdown LOOP events have occurred over the previous four years.
-Also, there were no critical operation LOOP events in 2018, a situation which has not been seen since 2010.
+Table 4 shows a summary of LOOP data for 1987-2019, including reactor years and LOOP counts by plant status and LOOP category.
+The table shows the industry's improvement in avoiding shutdown operation LOOP events and shortening of shutdown periods over the years.
+No grid-related shutdown LOOP events have occurred since 2008, and no switchyard-centered shutdown LOOP events have occurred yearly since 2015.
+Also, there were no critical operation switchyard-centered or grid-related operational LOOP events for the last 3 years.

-5 Assuming each LOOP is an independent event-an assumption that is not quite true (see Section 4.2).
+&lt;sup>4 Assuming each LOOP is an independent event-an assumption that is not quite true (see Section 4.2).

 Table 4.
-Summary of all U.S. NPP LOOP frequency data, 1987-2018^a
+Summary of all U.S. NPP LOOP frequency data, 1987-2019a